lyt251/DH110-TinaLy/Assignment 6 & 7.md

 # Practicing Mindfulness in the Elderly Population

-## Assignment 6: UI Design and Prototyping
+## Assignment 6 and 7: UI Design and High-Fidelity Prototype

 Tina Ly | DH 110 | Spring 2021